Kitchen Soffit Lighting with recessed lights is a great look that’s popular in updated homes.

-The inside of the soffit will need to be resurfaced by a drywall professional and then painted.
-You have to remember that the inside of the soffit was never meant to be seen, hence it was typically only coated one time by the original drywall finisher and not textured like the rest of your kitchen ceiling.In the picture to the right, we have installed crown moulding inside the soffit, and then coated and retextured the entire ceiling.
+- The inside of the soffit will need to be resurfaced by a drywall professional and then painted.
+You have to remember that the inside of the soffit was never meant to be seen, so it was usually only taped and not textured like the rest of your kitchen ceiling.In the picture to the right, we have installed crown moulding inside the soffit, and then coated and re-textured the entire ceiling.

 - Depending on the size of your soffit opening in relation to your kitchen, you may need to install some additional recessed lights around the perimeter of the soffit directly over your work areas for task lighting.
 Remember that the light coming out of the original fluorescent tubes is omnidirectional and diffused well by the plastic lenses.

 Although the open soffit look is great, it’s not for everyone…

 Another option is to frame and patch over the soffit opening, and then install recessed lighting.
 This may seem a bit boring, but in reality it is actually a more modern look because it is how new homes are being built.The process for patching the kitchen soffit includes:

-- Removing the existing fluorescent lighting
+- Removing the existing fluorescent lighting.

-- Framing the soffit opening
+- Framing the soffit opening.

-- Attaching drywall to the framing
+- Attaching drywall to the framing.

-- Taping the new drywall and texturing the entire ceiling
+- Taping the new drywall and texturing the entire ceiling.

-- Installing the new recessed kitchen lights
+- Installing the new recessed kitchen lights.

-- Painting the ceiling
+- Painting the ceiling.